Australia

 When looking to exit from a shareholding in a private company, a direct sale of shares by the departing shareholder to the continuing shareholders is often assumed to be the best option.

-However, alternative methods can be used which may provide significant advantages over a simple share sale.
-One of these methods is the share buy-back.
-Here we give a brief overview of share sales before exploring how share buy-backs work including tax benefits and other advantages; and key considerations for outgoing shareholders.
+However, alternative methods can be used, which may provide significant advantages over a share sale.
+One of these methods is the buy-back of shares.
+In our guide below, we discuss how share buy-backs work, the various tax benefits they may offer, and list the many advantages and key considerations for outgoing shareholders.

 Share sales

 Share sales are commonly recommended by advisers to exit shareholders from private companies.
-Often the exiting shareholder’s interest in the company may be sold to continuing shareholders in that company, with the ownership percentage of the continuing shareholders increasing.
+Often, the exiting shareholder’s interest in the company may be sold to continuing shareholders, with the ownership percentage of the continuing shareholders increasing.

 Assuming the shares are on capital account, the departing shareholder would make a capital gain to the extent that their capital proceeds exceed their cost base in the shares.
 Conversely, where the capital proceeds are less than the reduced cost base, a capital loss will be made.
 Concessions such as the 50% general discount and the small business CGT concessions may apply to reduce the assessable amount of the capital gains.